SamScherer1/SwiftDJITutorials/source/ios-tutorials/index.md

   ![Storyboard](../images/tutorials-and-samples/iOS/FPVDemo/Storyboard.png)

-  Go to "FPVViewController.swift" file and import the **DJISDK** and **DJIVideoPreviewer** header files.
-Next implement four delegate protocols and set the IBOutlets and IBActions for the UI we just create in Main.storyboard as shown below:
+Replace "ViewController.swift" with a new file called "FPVViewController.swift" and import **DJISDK** and **DJIWidget**.
+Next implement four delegate protocols and set the IBOutlets and IBActions for the UI we just created in Main.storyboard as shown below:

 ~~~Swift
 import UIKit